-Now that we've got a little Lent mileage behind us, are you finding it a bit hard to keep your distance from those Godiva chocolates or tumbler of bourbon before dinner?
+Now that we can see the light at the end of the Lenten tunnel, are you finding it a little difficult to keep your distance from those Godiva chocolates or that tumbler of bourbon before dinner?

-You might even be wondering if you can keep it up (if you haven't already fallen off of the wagon:).
+You might even be wondering if you can keep it up till Easter (if you haven't already fallen off of the wagon:).

 So let me share a little secret that really helps when I'm struggling with my Lenten penances...